DENVER | The Colorado Legislature, which regularly meets in January for its annual session, won’t convene in full until February due to COVID-19.

 According to Colorado General Assembly Democrats, all lawmakers will report to the Capitol on Jan.
 13 to “address urgent business and attend to certain constitutional and statutory obligations such as swearing in new members.”

-Lawmakers will recess then officially start the legislative session in mid-Februry.
+Lawmakers will recess after the next few days, then officially start the legislative session in mid-February.
 The date is tentatively set for Feb.
 16, “when the peak of the pandemic will hopefully have subsided.”

-Many Democrats in leadership said the delay is a decision rooted in health and safety.
+Many Democrats in leadership said in late December that the delay is a decision rooted in health and safety.

 “…We’ll continue to look at the data and listen to public health experts to guide our decisions.
 When we return, we’ll take up the people’s work and pass laws to build back a stronger Colorado,” said House Speaker-designate Alec Garnett, D-Denver.